tendai22/dpans94_ja/app.md

 KEY

 ||Reason:||
-Many system environments “consume” certain control characters for such  purposes as input editing, job control, or flow control.
+Many system environments "consume" certain control characters for such  purposes as input editing, job control, or flow control.
 A Forth implementation cannot always control this  system behavior.

 ||Impact:||
 Standard Programs which require the ability to receive particular control  characters through KEY must declare an environmental dependency on the input character set.